Barbie Wears Tefillin, Do You? Exploring Ritual Garb - Lesson Plan for Family/Congregational Education

 Begin your session with everyone together.
 Ask them to tell you something about the prayer garb they have seen or heard of in synagogue use.
 What do these things look like?
 Ask for descriptions of them in some detail.
 Who wears these ritual objects and when?

 Take out examples of each type as they are mentioned.
-For both kippot and tallitot, try to find examples that both males and females might typically wear.
+For both kippot and tallitot, try to find examples that both men and women might typically wear.
 Ask participants to think about why there might be differences in some of these things (i.e., silk for women's tallitot, or darker colors/stripes for men's.)
 When tefillin come up—ask whether anyone has seen another kind of tefillin other than the “basic black”—(they may have seen a vegetarian version, but have they ever seen one that is “feminized” the way that tallitot and kippot have been?)
 Why might that not be a very common sight?

 Introducing Tefillin Barbie